akilahis/PowerBI-visualization/README.md

-Visualization of Pharmaceutical Sales using PowerBI.
+#### Visualization of Pharmaceutical Sales using PowerBI.
-Using data from Kaggle (
+Using data from Kaggle.